List of Taiwanese automakers

-This page is about auto makers in Taiwan.
+Below is a list of automakers in Taiwan which manufacture and/or assemble in Taiwan.

 This list does not include dealers or importing companies.
-This page only features vehicles and brands manufactured or assembled in Taiwan.

 Hotai Motor

 Hotai Motor, through its affiliate Kuozui Motors, manufactures Toyota vehicles in Taiwan.

 Yulon Motors

 In 2004, Yulon Motors created Yulon Nissan Motors, a subsidiary dedicated to building Nissan vehicles under license.
 However, Yulon's manufacturing division continued to manufacture cars for other automakers.
 On 22 November 2005, Yulon GM was established as a joint venture of Yulon and GM.

 Currently, Yulon manufactures Nissan vehicles for Yulon Nissan Motors and their own all-terrain vehicle brand called Cectek.

 Yulon Motors

 Known as "Yue Loong" until 1992, Yulon Motors sells Nissan and Renault vehicles.

-Vehicles currently manufactured by Yulon in Taiwan are the Nissan March, Nissan Verita (the modified version of the Nissan March), Nissan Sentra, Nissan Teana, Nissan Serena, and the Nissan X-Trail.
+Vehicles currently manufactured by Yulon in Taiwan are the Nissan Sentra, Nissan Kicks and the Nissan X-Trail.